Court in the Act

 Recommended for ages 18+

-We recommend Court in the Act for those aged 18+, as it includes plotlines around extra-marital affairs, and an illegitimate child, in the characters' background.
+We recommend Court in the Act for those aged 18+, as it includes plotlines around extra-marital affairs, and an illegitimate child, in the characters' background: there are also references to belief in the occult and in demonic power.

 Extra characters